 The Company is subject to licensing and regulation under federal and state laws relating to the protection of the environment as well as human health and safety laws and regulations relating to the handling, transportation, and disposal of medical specimens, hazardous materials, and infectious and hazardous waste.
 Company laboratories are subject to applicable laws and regulations, primarily at the state level, relating to the management and disposal of regulated medical wastes, including laboratory specimens, and the Company generally utilizes outside vendors for disposal of such waste materials.
 In addition to its comprehensive regulation of health and safety in the workplace in general, the Occupational Safety and Health Administration has established extensive requirements relating to workplace safety for healthcare employers, including clinical laboratories and other healthcare-related facilities, whose workers may be exposed to chemical hazards as well as biological, physical and safety hazards, including blood-borne pathogens such as HIV and hepatitis B and C viruses.
 These regulations, among other things, require work practice controls, personal protective clothing and equipment, training, medical follow-up, vaccinations, and other measures designed to minimize and mitigate exposure to, and transmission of, blood-borne pathogens and other types of hazards.
-For purposes of transportation, some biological materials and laboratory supplies are classified as hazardous materials and are subject to regulation by one or more of healthcare employers.
-Public Health Service, the U.S. Postal Service, the Office of Foreign Assets Control, and the International Air Transport Association.
+For purposes of transportation, some biological materials and laboratory supplies are classified as hazardous materials and are subject to regulation by one or more of the following agencies: the U.S. Department of Transportation, the U.S. Public Health Service, the U.S. Postal Service, the Office of Foreign Assets Control, and the International Air Transport Association.
 Other countries where the Company conducts business have similar laws and regulations concerning the environment and human health and safety with which the Company must also comply.
 The Company seeks to comply with all relevant environmental and human health and safety laws and regulations.
+Failure to comply could subject the Company to various administrative and/or other enforcement actions.